-Deron Williams has made his name as a talented scorer and unselfish facilitator driven by a fierce desire to win.
-Over his career, from his proud days in Utah to the present, through injuries and adversity, the the two-time Olympic gold medalist and three-time NBA All-Star has shown himself a leader on the floor and off it.
+Deron Williams made his name as a talented scorer and unselfish facilitator driven by a fierce desire to win.
+Throughout his career, from his proud days in Utah to his final games in Cleveland, through injuries and adversity, the the two-time Olympic gold medalist and three-time NBA All-Star was a leader on the floor and off it.
 His efforts to generate support for causes he holds dear, which include childhood poverty and autism, speak volumes about his character.

 FROM POINT TO POINT

 Deron Michael Williams was born on June 26, 1984 in Parkersburg, West Virginia to Byron Williams and Denise Smith.

 Raised mostly by his mother Denise, Deron moved to The Colony, a suburb outside of Dallas, Texas, at a young age.
 Denise kept two jobs to support Deron and his younger brother, Kendall Jones.

 She was the producer and distributor — in effect, the family’s point guard, which should have been no surprise to anyone, given her upbringing.
 Denise Smith, reared in West Virginia, was a standout point guard in her own right.
 She attended West Liberty State College, where she played basketball and volleyball.

 “She’s a good person.
 She loves me and my little brother a lot,” Deron said on the night of the 2005 NBA Draft.
 “She’s taken care of us.
 She’s a pretty strong woman.”

 Not many things came easy for Deron in his childhood, but one thing that did was basketball.
 After all, it was in his DNA, with both of his parents having played the game in college.
 D-Will also played tennis and wrestled in his youth (winning championships at the latter), but he started playing hoops at a young age, and became part of an uprising of young basketball talent in the Dallas area at the turn of the century.